A former gateway to Walhalla

 As tracks turned to roads, horse teams took over.
-The advent of the railways in the 1870s and 1880s allowed goods to be transported overland from Melbourne to the Toongabbie Railway Station and then hauled by local carriers to Walhalla.
+The advent of the railways in the 1870s and 1880s allowed goods to be transported overland from Melbourne to the Toongabbie.

 Walhalla boomed, and as a result Toongabbie’s carrying industry thrived.
 The town benefited accordingly and for a time, with the timber industry providing added income, and farming battling along, its future looked rosy.
-Then Walhalla demanded a railway and Moe won the insuing dispute over the lines starting point.
-Toongabbie thrashed around searching for savious in the form of oil, marble and gold.
+Then Walhalla demanded a railway and Moe won the ensuing dispute over the lines starting point.
+Toongabbie thrashed around searching for saviours in the form of oil, marble and gold.

 Then the inevitable happened and the last carriers sold their horses, Toongabbie was thrown back on farming to sustain itself.